 As a selective federal depository library in the Federal Depository Library Program (FDLP), Marquette University Eckstein Law Library makes U.S. government documents available for public access for free.
-The public may access materials received under the FDLP during the Law Library's regular hours.
-Individuals using the materials must abide by all Law School, Law Library and University rules.
-The Law Library adheres to the policies set forth in the Legal Requirements & Program Regulations of the Federal Depository Library Program.
+The public may access materials received under the FDLP during the law library's regular hours.
+Individuals using the materials must abide by the law school, law library and university rules.
+The law library adheres to the policies set forth in the Legal Requirements & Program Regulations of the Federal Depository Library Program.

-Marquette University Eckstein Law Library has been part of the Federal Depository Library Program (FDLP) since 1988.
-As a selective federal depository library for federal government documents, Marquette University Law Library receives publications that have been deemed appropriate for its collection.
+Marquette University Ray & Kay Eckstein Law Library has been part of the Federal Depository Library Program (FDLP) since 1988.
+As a selective federal depository library for federal government documents, the law library receives publications that have been deemed appropriate for its collection.
 It receives approximately 3.8% of all of the publications offered to depository libraries.

-The publications selected for the library are in keeping with the Law Library's Government Documents Collection Policy.
+The publications selected for the library are in keeping with its Government Documents Collection Policy.

 The United States Code (44 USC § 1901) defines a government document as any "informational matter printed by the U.S. Government, at government expense or as required by law."
 Government documents include executive branch publications such as presidential papers, judicial branch documents such as supreme court opinions and legislative branch records of the U.S. Senate and House of Representatives as well as informational reports such as Census Bureau population compilations.